 Children that are in KS2, who need further support with their phonics will be part of discrete phonics sessions delivered to small groups.

-CUSP Reading is deliberately designed to be ambitious and aspirational, ensuring that every child leaves our school as a competent, confident reader.
+We have adopted the CUSP Reading Currculum.
+Our Reading Curriculum is deliberately designed to be ambitious and aspirational, ensuring that every child leaves our school as a competent, confident reader.
 Drawing on the latest research around explicit vocabulary instruction, reading fluency and key comprehension strategies, this curriculum is a synthesis of what we know works in helping children make outstanding progress in reading.

 Pupils will receive a daily diet of excellent reading teaching and this will be supplemented by regular opportunities to engage with shared reading experiences, promoting the joy of reading with the whole school community.
 The clear structure and principles ensure that teaching is progressive, challenging and engaging and the rich, diverse literature spine acts as both a mirror so that every child can see themselves in the core texts and as a mirror to engage pupils with experiences beyond their own field of reference.